PDM4AR/exercises/docs/07-optimization.md

 </table>

-In the following instructions, the narrative texts in [blockquotes](https://www.markdownguide.org/basic-syntax/#blockquotes-1) are irrelevant to the actual development of the task.
-They are only there to create an atmosphere, but should not be regarded as additional technical instructions.
-In fact, you can skip them.
+In the following instructions, the narrative text in [blockquotes](https://www.markdownguide.org/basic-syntax/#blockquotes-1) is irrelevant to the actual task.
+Feel free to skip them.

 ## Problem overview